-Numerous automated Code Inspections help you easily detect different inconsistencies.
-In RubyMine you will find that all inspections are grouped by their goals and sense.
+In the RubyMine's Inspections settings page, you will find that all inspections are grouped by their goals and sense.
 Every inspection has an appropriate description.
 The most common tasks that are covered by the static code analysis are:

 - Finding probable bugs.